C572 | Mono Parallel Colour Processor with Smart EQ

 The C572 is a Mono Parallel Saturation Processor with three Colour Module slots, designed to process the sound with the use of Colour Modules adding subtle harmonics to the signal, similar to the harmonics added by the vintage studio equipment.

 Each Saturation Colour Module stage has Drive/Trim circuit with 1:1 Ratio potentiometer.
-As a result, the colour module drive insensitivity increases while the output level remains the same.
+As a result, the colour module drive level increases while the output level remains the same.

 Colour Module 1 and Colour Module 2 have the MIX knob which provides the Blend function between the DRY and the WET signal.